-The laws of thermodynamics and their application to chemistry.
-Prerequisites: CHEM 113, MATH 132, and PHYS 111 or 211.
+A classical and statistical treatment of energy and entropy concepts used to predict the direction and extent of changes in chemical and physical systems.
+Prerequisites: CHEM 113, MATH 132, and PHYS 111.

-CHEM 452 3 W Kinetics
+CHEM 452 Kinetics

 Kinetic theory, chemical kinetics, including enzyme kinetics, transport properties.
-Introduction to the basic ideas of quantum mechanics.
-Prerequisites: CHEM 113, MATH 132, and PHYS 111 or 211.
+Prerequisites: CHEM 113, MATH 132, and PHYS 111.